semaphoreci/docs/github-semaphore-2-connection_5c5c42fe2c7d3a66e32e214a.md

 ## Knows issues after a connection between GitHub and Semaphore 2.0 is lost

-You might see the following error message when trying to execute a Semaphore 2.0
+You might see the following error message when trying to run workflows on Semaphore:
-project:

 ``` yaml
 semaphore.yml ERROR: